mgreiff/AerialVehicleControl.jl/README.md

 This software serves as a framework for the generation, testing and analysis of controllers pertaining to quad-rotor dynamics.
 The controllers are implemented in C89, utlilizing [LAPACK](http://www.netlib.org/lapack/) and [BLAS](http://www.netlib.org/blas/).
-Soon it will also be possible to run the code with the [CMSIS DSP ARM math library](http://www.keil.com/pack/doc/CMSIS/DSP/html/index.html), as well as standalone without any dependencies.
+It will also be possible to run the code with the [CMSIS DSP ARM math library](http://www.keil.com/pack/doc/CMSIS/DSP/html/index.html), as well as standalone without any dependencies (coming soon).

-The general idea is to evaluate through a separate implementation in Julia, to
+The general idea is to make use of a separate implementation in Julia, in order to
 1. test all of the components of the controllers using unit testing,
 2. quantitatively study their closed loop behavior in simulation,
-3. tune them offline using semidefinite programming.
+3. tune them offline using semidefinite programming (coming soon).

 Importantly, once a controller has been chosen and tuned for a given control problem, the exact code used in the simulations can be run directly on the application, being